-Turns out that players usually tap into a mental state called FLOW, a positive psychology state name by Mihály Csíkszentmihályi in 1975.
+Turns out that players usually tap into a mental state called FLOW, a positive psychology state named by Mihály Csíkszentmihályi in 1975.
 No, it’s not just a new-age term to describe your yoga practice.
 It’s a psychological state in which a person is completely absorbed in an activity for their own pleasure or enjoyment.
-Time flies and actions, thoughts, and movements follow one another.
+Time flies, and actions, thoughts, and movements follow one another.
 A balance is struck between the challenges of the task or activity and our skills for solving them.
-Research has repeatedly shown that individuals are more like to declare higher job satisfaction after experiencing flow at work.
+Research has repeatedly shown that individuals are more likely to declare higher job satisfaction after experiencing a flow at work.

 The activity should also be inherently pleasurable.
 If you have a serious phobia of blood but (for some unbeknownst reason) chose the career of a phlebotomist, it’s unlikely you’ll ever experience flow on the job!
 Oftentimes, it’s easier to access flow while enjoying leisure activities and hobbies.
 But once you get a feel for it, you can become more skilled at channeling this mental state in general.